-Two things were very evident: many sea stars exhibited the lesions and decay of tissue that are symptomatic of sea star wasting and the population of the 5-armed Pisaster ochraceus was dramatically diminished.
+Two things were very evident: many sea stars exhibited the lesions and decay of tissue that are symptomatic of sea star wasting and the populations of Pisaster ochraceus and Evasterias troschelli were dramatically diminished.

 Once I started studying the photos, I sent a few to the research team at UCSC to check my suspicions.
 They confirmed that the sea stars in the photos did indeed show indications of the disease, and that the location was the most Northern reported occurrence of the disease in the field.
 They asked me to submit some more photos and observations (info for how to submit data is here: http://www.eeb.ucsc.edu/pacificrockyintertidal/data-products/sea-star-wasting/observation-log.html#track-disease